 A. Rates for electric and natural gas customers cover two types of costs:

 1. the cost of generating or purchasing energy

 2. the cost of delivering that energy to customers

-The main drivers of this rate request are increased capital investments.
+The main drivers of this rate request are continued and increased capital investments.
 These capital investments strengthen Avista’s ability to generate and deliver reliable energy to customers.
 Below are some capital projects that are included in the rate requests.

 Nine Mile Powerhouse Project

 We are in the midst of a multi-year project to rehabilitate the Nine Mile Powerhouse on the Spokane River, which is 107-years-old.
 The project is underway to replace turbine-generator units, and other equipment that will increase the generation of clean, renewable power.
 In 2013, the last two (of four) original turbine-generating units were removed to make way for the new, more efficient units.
 Work in the powerhouse to install the new units began in 2014 along with a new warehouse, barge dock and crane pad.

 Customer Information System and Enterprise Asset Management System